Buying guide

 AI summary

-The market currently favours buyers due to high listings, but it's considered a decent environment for all parties.
-Neither buyers nor sellers need to rush.
-Regional growth will vary, with Auckland and Wellington likely seeing smaller increases.
-Key factors to watch include mortgage rates and debt-to-income ratios.
+An average national price rise of around 5% is forecast.
+The market currently favours buyers due to high listings, but it's considered a decent market for everyone.
+Buyers and sellers are advised not to rush.
+Watch for falling mortgage rates and debt-to-income ratios.

 How are things looking in NZ’s property market right now?